 Dimaya and 18 USC § 16.
 For immigration purposes, a crime of violence is defined at 18 USC § 16.
-In Dimaya, the U.S. Supreme Court held that part of this definition - 18 USC § 16(b) - is void for vagueness and can no longer be used.
-Section 16(b) had stated that a felony offense is a COV if "by its nature" it involves a "substantial risk" that force could be used.
-Under Dimaya, all precedent finding a conviction to be a COV under § 16(b) or similar federal definitions is reversed.
-With § 16(b) gone, some felony offenses that used to be COVs no longer are: they came within the § 16(b) definition, but they do not come within the narrower § 16(a) definition.
+In Sessions v.
+Dimaya, 138 S. Ct.
+1204 (2018), the Supreme Court held that part of this definition - 18 USC § 16(b) - is unconstitutionally vague and can no longer be used.
+Section 16(b) provides that a felony offense is a COV if "by its nature" it involves a "substantial risk" that force could be used.
+For a more detailed analysis of Dimaya and its consequences, and sample pleadings for reopening immigration proceedings based on the decision, see online practice advisories.9